Symposium 2025

 Agenda

-Simultaneous translation of all German keynotes into English and vice versa will be provided.
+Simultaneous translation of all German keynotes into English and vice versa was provided.

-The presentations will last approximately 35 minutes each.
-There will be time for Q&A immediately afterwards.
+The presentations lasted approximately 35 minutes each and there was time for Q&A immediately afterwards.

 Friday – 17th October 2025